 We offer a variety of products with different nutritional contents, and people can expect the same great quality and convenience no matter which product they choose.
 For example, the UNCLE BEN'S® range offers a wide variety of white, wholegrain brown and flavored rice products, which have different nutritional values.
 People seeking a good source of fiber can choose UNCLE BEN’S® Ready Rice® Whole Grain Brown.
 In the U.S., SEEDS OF CHANGE® and UNCLE BEN’S Ready to Heat pouch flavored, mixed, wholegrain products contain quinoa, brown rice, whole wheat, wild rice and whole barley, and are high in fiber.

 Mars Chocolate provides a wide variety of snacks in a range of portion sizes to be enjoyed in moderation as part of a healthy and well-balanced lifestyle.
+For example, we have replaced some single large chocolate bars with multiple smaller bars in one package to make it easier for consumers to share or enjoy on more than one occasion.
 Mars Drinks offers a choice of decaffeinated and zero-calorie drinks for people who want to manage caffeine and calorie intake, and Wrigley offers many sugar-free gum brands that provide established oral care benefits.